Sunday, February 28, 2021

 It was customary for the school to organize an annual school bazaar or extravaganza to raise fund to meet the expenses of running the school.
 Every student was expected to help in selling the bazaar coupons and to contribute old or new items for the sale.
 Some who were selected to man the counters were to report before 7am in early morning at the KK Community Centre where the bazaar was normally held.
 They helped to set up the booths, arranged items for sale and to clean up once the bazaar was over in the late afternoon.

-A reported published in the maiden school magazine, "The Hornbill" in 1968 about the annual school bazaar.
+The annual school bazaar was documented in a report published in the maiden school magazine, "The Hornbill" in 1968.
 The article was written by a teacher Ruth Moody (Read here).

 I could not remember being asked to do the labor intensive chores in the old school at Signal Hill, thing likes filling up the school compound.
 I could only conclude it was probably because of me being the youngest in the class and of a small build.
 Some of the my classmates were four years my senior.